I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestisfrom32bitprocess.md

 ## -remarks
 <p>Drivers can call <b>WdfRequestIsFrom32BitProcess</b> to determine whether an I/O request is likely to contain data elements that need to be converted, or "thunked," before they can be used in a 64-bit driver.</p>

-<p>The specified request handle must have been obtained from one of the driver's I/O queues and not from a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a>.</p>

-<p>The following code example determines if an I/O request came from a 32-bit application.</p>

-<p>Drivers can call <b>WdfRequestIsFrom32BitProcess</b> to determine whether an I/O request is likely to contain data elements that need to be converted, or "thunked," before they can be used in a 64-bit driver.</p>

-<p>The specified request handle must have been obtained from one of the driver's I/O queues and not from a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a>.</p>
+<p>The specified request handle must have been obtained from one of the driver's I/O queues and not from a call to <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a>.</p>

 <p>The following code example determines if an I/O request came from a 32-bit application.</p>